 Many climate change supporters grew nervous for what is to come for the United States climate action after the presidential elections last Tuesday, Nov.
 8. With President-elect Donald Trump in the position to take on the leadership role of the nation, the environmental protection initiatives may very well flounder.

-Trump actively dismisses global warming as nothing but a hoax that was created by the Chinese to make U.S.manufacturing non-competitive.
-He has vowed to pull the U.S. out of the Paris Climate Agreement, which currently has 192 countries and states signed into agreements to hold the increase in global temperatures below 2-degrees celsius.
+Trump actively dismisses global warming as nothing but a hoax that was created by the Chinese to make U.S. manufacturing non-competitive.
+He has vowed to pull the U.S. out of the Paris Climate Agreement, which currently has 192 countries and states signed agreements to hold the increase in global temperatures below 2-degrees Celsius.

-Of those 192 states, China, the U.S. and India are the largest emitters of greenhouse gases, totalling near 42% of the global greenhouse gas emissions.
+Of those 192 states, China, the U.S. and India are the largest emitters of greenhouse gases, totaling near 42% of the global greenhouse gas emissions.

 “This is equivalent to moving from Minnesota to southern Missouri in climate terms,” Dr. Blinnikov said.
 “What you don’t hear much about though is Minnesota as one unit warmed up almost one full degree Celsius in just the last 10 years.
 This is primarily due to much less severe winters, but also in part to warmer and longer summers.
 So we are already almost in Kansas, climate-wise.” he said.

-The water distribution in Minnesota is also changing – dryer areas are getting even drier, with wetter areas getting more wet.
+The water distribution in Minnesota is also changing – dryer areas are getting even drier, with wetter areas getting even wetter.